prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 To make predictions for when a player (P1) should go 'risky' against a certain opponent (call him P2), I followed the following roadmap:

 1) I first collected match statistics for all player matchups involving P2 with total match lengths greater than 3 (see below for why 3 was chosen as a cutoff).
 This pool of players will be denoted as P_ML.

 2) I then classified each player in P_ML as either 'risky' or 'bold' based on their EM factors with P2.

 3) I then trained various machine learning models using a set of features constructed for each player in P_ML, and then I optimized the model coefficients using cross-validation/grid search methods.
 I then used each optimized classifier to make predictions on whether P1 (no previous matches with P2) could benefit from a risky strategy.
-The three classifiers I considered were a RandonForest classifier, a KNN classifier, and a Logistic Regression model, all three of which peformed similarly with an accuracy score of ~70% as compared to a score of ~60% for a stratified dummy classifier applied to the same data.
+The three classifiers I considered were a Random Forest classifier, a KNN classifier, and a Logistic Regression model, all three of which performed similarly with an accuracy score of ~70% as compared to a score of ~60% for a stratified dummy classifier applied to the same data.

 The process was repeated for each potential opponent who has been ranked in the top 30 and is currently active.
 Below I give a brief explanation of the various steps involved in the process.